-To ensure bioactivity, it is essential to have exceptional bioavailability in the target tissues.
+To ensure bioactivity, it is essential to have exceptional bioavailability of collagen in the target tissues.
 Peptan has been shown to have high digestibility and excellent absorption.
 More than 90% of Peptan is digested and available as small peptides in the blood stream within one hour.
 From the blood the peptides (containing hydroxyproline, a unique amino acid) are transported into the target tissues, e.g. skin, bones and cartilage, where they act as building blocks for the local cells and help boost the production of new collagen fibers.

 In a model1 imitating digestion in the human gastro-intestinal tract, different types of Peptan were tested for their digestibility.